Merenylmz/EfrahimTechnicalFrontend/README.md

 # Efrahim Technical Service - Web Application (Front-End)

-This repository contains the **front-end** source code for a web application developed using **React** approximately **3 years ago** for **my father's shop**.
+This repository contains the **front-end** source code for a web application developed using **React** approximately 2022 for **my father's shop**.
 The project was created to represent the shop's digital presence and potentially showcase its products and services.

 Although the project is an older version, it serves as a valuable starting point for those looking to learn React, inspect the code, or adapt it to the shop's current needs.